handeyeco/tech-blog/content/blog/grandbot-update-sleep/index.md

 ## Conclusion

 It's really cute to see Grandbot go to sleep!
-As I'll write about in other posts, it plays a little tune when going to bed: a random arpeggiated Major 7th chord.
+As I'll write about in other posts, it plays a little tune when going to bed: a random, arpeggiated, Major 7th chord.